Muggsy Spanier: Life and career

-Spanier was born in Chicago, Illinois, United States.
+Spanier was born in Chicago, Illinois, the son of Katherine Helen (O'Reilly) and William Spanier, a certified public accountant.
+His parents were from France and Ireland, respectively.
 At thirteen, he began playing the cornet and played with Elmer Schoebel in 1921.
 He borrowed the sobriquet of "Muggsy" from John "Muggsy" McGraw, the manager of the New York Giants baseball team.
 In the early 1920s, he played with the Bucktown Five.

 In 1929, he became a member of a band led by Ted Lewis, then spent two years with Ben Pollack.
 After an illness, he assembled the eight-man group Muggsy Spanier and His Ragtime Band.
 In 1939, the band recorded several sessions of Dixieland standards for Bluebird Records, that were later called The Great Sixteen and influenced a Dixieland revival.

 The band's members included George Brunies (later Brunis - trombone and vocals), Rod Cless (clarinet), George Zack or Joe Bushkin (piano), Ray McKinstry, Nick Ciazza or Bernie Billings (tenor sax), and Bob Casey (bass).

 His other most important ventures were the quartet he co-led with Sidney Bechet (the 'Big Four') in 1940.
 From 1940 until 1941 he played with Bob Crosby.
 In the 1950s, he moved to the West Coast and joined Earl Hines's band from 1957 until 1959.
 After touring Europe, he retired in 1964.